 This course is designed to assist the student in developing skills in a simulated laboratory setting and will provide the student with an opportunity to learn and develop skills in preparing for and performing venipuncture, as well as learning about the various components of the blood.
 The student will also be provided with an opportunity to learn the purpose and functions of various blood chemistry tests, including specimen requirements, normal values and those conditions resulting in abnormal values.
-Prerequisite: MED160 Blood born pathogens certification.

-MED175 Medical Assistant Certification Review
+MED175 Medical Assisting Certification Review

 This course is designed to help prepare the student to perform well on the Medical Assistant Certifying Examination (CMA) test.
 The principal guidelines for this course are based on the American Association of Medical Assistants (AAMA) Certification Examination Content Outline.
 There are four major areas of comprehensive review: General information, administrative procedures, clinical procedures, & a practice exam.
-Prerequisite: MED155, MED165